Naereen/web-sphinx/bin.en.rst

 .. meta::
    :description lang=en: Description of scripts in folder bin/
-   :description lang=fr: Page décrivant les binaires et les scripts du dossier bin/
+   :description lang=fr: Page décrivant les binaires and les scripts du dossier bin/

 ############################################
  Description of scripts in folder `<bin/>`_
 ############################################

-.. todo:: Translate this page to English!

 About this page
 ---------------